 - FEMA assistance for city employees: For employees who need assistance with interim housing, finances, and/or food, please visit https://www.disasterassistance.gov/get-assistance/find-assistance and complete the questionnaire.

-- Recycling & Trash Services on a regular schedule as crews are able to reach customers.
+- Recycling & trash Services are now on a regular schedule for city customers.

-- Regular bagged yard waste will be collected as normal on your regular trash pickup day.
-Storm debris that is not bagged will be picked up separately.
+- Regular yard waste will be collected as normal on your regular trash pickup day.

-- Until further notice, it is very important that city recycling customers put only clean, dry recyclables in their blue recycling carts!
+- It is very important that city recycling customers put only clean, dry recyclables in their blue recycling carts!

-- Please have carts out to the curb the evening before your pickup day.
-Crews will be getting an early start.
+- Please have carts out to the curb by 7 a.m. on your pickup day.

 - You can purchase stickers for additional bags by calling 341-7875.